subugoe/oa2020cadata/analysis/paper.md

   - Author roles, interpreting the role “reprint author” as corresponding authorship.

-There has been some concerns to allocate open access spending based on corresponding authorships, because it has become challenging to count corresponding author affiliations straight, i.e. a counting method where one institution or country receives full credit for a publication (Huang, Lin, and Chen 2011, @Gumpenberger\_2018).
+There have been some concerns to allocate open access spending based on corresponding authorships, because it has become challenging to count corresponding author affiliations straight (Gumpenberger, Hölbling, and Gorraiz 2018).
+Under this counting method, only one institution or one country receives full credit for a publication (Huang, Lin, and Chen 2011).
 Indeed, the Web of Science has begun to systematically keep track of more than one corresponding author recently (see Figure 1).
 We also found that the Web of Science did record more than one corresponding author for 6.2% of indexed articles published between 2014 - 2018.
 Moreover, a 5% of corresponding authors author was internationally co-located (see Figure 2).
 We therefore decided to use whole counting where every original article or review was counted once per country of affiliation of the corresponding author(s).

 ![Figure 1](002_kb_rp_coverage_files/figure-gfm/ca_author_count-1.png)